BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/README.md

 # SpinWeightedSpheroidalHarmonics

-Version 0.1
-Copyright (c) 2016-2017 Black Hole Perturbation Toolkit Team
+Copyright (c) 2016-2020 Black Hole Perturbation Toolkit

 The SpinWeightedSpheroidalHarmonics package provides a set of functions for computing spin-weighted spherical harmonics and their associated eigenvalues.